jsteenbeeke/jsteenbeeke.github.io/recruiters/twente.md

 permalink: /recruiters/twente
 ---

-Twente is a region in the east of the Netherlands, located in the province of Overijssel, generally described as the region between the rivers [Regge](https://en.wikipedia.org/wiki/Regge_(river%29) and [Dinkel](https://en.wikipedia.org/wiki/Dinkel).
-The following cities and towns (among others) are located in Twente:
+Twente is a region in the east of the Netherlands, located in the province of Overijssel, generally described as the region between the rivers <a href="https://en.wikipedia.org/wiki/Regge_(river)">Regge</a> and [Dinkel](https://en.wikipedia.org/wiki/Dinkel).
+The following towns and cities are close enough to where I live that I would consider a job there if I really wanted to leave (smaller towns near these I might also consider):

  * Almelo
  * Enschede